Sometimes figuring out how to live with less is the easy part. You can get rid of clutter in many ways including simplicity challenges like …

 Contrary to popular belief, rest is not a reward but instead an essential part of your health and healing journey (a.k.a. your life).
 Living with less makes it easier to reclaim your right to rest.

 Peace and quiet shouldn’t be considered a luxury.
 You deserve moments of complete silence everyday.
 It’s a noisy, noisy world but you can better navigate and appreciate it by fueling up on silence and solitude.

 Travel light.
 Live light.
 Feel light.
 Be light.
 It’s as good as it sounds.

-If you want to find your purpose and discover what matters in your life, get rid of everything that doesn’t.
+If you want to find purpose and discover what matters most to you, get rid of everything that doesn’t.

 P.S.
 If you want to take better care of you, join me for a live call on Tuesday, April 20th at 7:00 p.m.
 Eastern for Nourish: 5 Simple (and some surprising) Ways To Take Really Good Care of Yourself.